Yusuf Abdurisag: Club career

 Abdurisag began his professional career with Al Sadd SC in 2018.
 In January 2019 he was loaned to Al-Arabi SC and returned in August 2020.
 In January 2023 he joined Al-Wakrah SC.

+International career

+In June 2023, during an international friendly against New Zealand, Abdurisag was accused of racially abusing Michael Boxall.
+The match was subsequently abandoned when the New Zealand players refused to return after half-time in protest at referee Manuel Schuttengruber's response to the alleged incident.
+Abdurisag denied the accusation.